malcolmkohhs/Coint/README.md

 # Coint
-Hello we are KaiXu, Malcolm and YiHeng of S407 and this is our Coursework.
+Hello!
+We are KaiXu, Malcolm and YiHeng of 2022 S407 and this is our Computing+ Coursework.
-Through this project, we aim to help people with troubles in counting coins to be more proficient in counting coins and to also be able to learn more about them
+Through this project, we aim to help individuals with Down Sydrome with troubles in counting coins to be more proficient in counting them learning more about them and understanding some basic mathematical functions.
+We hope our project will create a positive impact on them so as to improves the lives of others around us.